JamesLane97/Media-Server/README.md

 # Raspberry Pi 400 Media Server

 ## Current Stack

 This project uses images and info from [LinuxServer.io](https://docs.linuxserver.io/)
-- [Dockge](https://dockge.kuma.pet/) - A platform for hosting Docker containers with an emphasis on simplicity and ease of use.
+- [Dockge](https://dockge.kuma.pet/) - A platform for  Docker containers with an emphasis on simplicity and ease of use.

 - [Homarr](https://homarr.dev/) - A customizable dashboard for monitoring and managing your applications, services, and tools in one place.